ALH477/DeMoD-Framework16-NIXOS/README.markdown

   hardware.fw-fanctrl.enable = true;
   ```
 - **Docker**: Use `docker-compose.yml` for DCF testing with Zigbee/LoRaWAN.
+- **Virtual Camera**: The `v4l2loopback` kernel module is configured with options for a single virtual camera device, useful for applications like OBS Studio.
 - **Efficiency**: The configuration is tuned for minimal resource usage, achieving 0% CPU at idle, making it ideal for battery-powered development on laptops.
 Determinate Systems’ tools enhance this efficiency by optimizing Nix operations.

 ## Directory Structure